New York City Bar Association

 The Association of the Bar of the City of New York, commonly referred to as the New York City Bar Association (City Bar), founded in 1870, is a voluntary association of lawyers and law students.
 Since 1896, the organization has been headquartered in a landmark building on 44th Street, between Fifth and Sixth Avenues in Manhattan.
 Today the City Bar has more than 23,000 members.
-Its current president, Muhammad U. Faridi, began his two-year term in May 2024.
+Its current president, Matthew Diller, began his two-year term in May 2026.